 Don’t feel bad for leaving in the middle of Q&A, people do it in premiers too, but perhaps take a seat closer to the end of the row if you know you’re going to leave early to cause less disruption.

 Do arrive early as the instructions say because if you aren’t there you will get your seat taken by someone on the waitlist even if you have a ticket.
 Don’t think you can show up right before and get in because you will be let down.

 Consider the travel time as well if films are at different locations, since you want to be in line at the next one about 30 minutes before the start time.
 Make sure to include a buffer for the shuttle in Park City; it can take longer than what it says on Google Maps.

 They block showings in 3-hour windows to give volunteers time to shuffle everyone out/clean before the next screening.
 When you leave, you will see the line for the next showing waiting to be let in.

-The Sundance Film Festival typically takes place in Park City, Utah, and the majority of screenings are held at various venues in the city, including the following:
+The Sundance Film Festival takes place in Park City, along with Salt Lake City and the majority of screenings are held at various venues in the city, including the following:

 - Eccles Theater

 - Egyptian Theater